GSA-TTS/identity-handbook/_articles/onboarding.md

 ## For the on-boarding buddy to complete

-As an on-boarding buddy you'll be a new employee's main point of contact and login.gov guide for a couple weeks.
+As an on-boarding buddy you'll be a new employee's main point of contact and Login.gov guide for a couple weeks.
 Look at this work as a power multiplier, you are helping someone gain a firm foundation to work upon, you are starting up a new engine.

 - Add a new JIRA Issue to the [People-Ops board](https://cm-jira.usa.gov/secure/RapidBoard.jspa?projectKey=LPO&rapidView=2861) to track completion of onboarding tasks.